TriplyDB/YALC/datasets/errors/README.md

 machine users will not be able to access datasets disseminated through CloudFlare.

-The following datasets cannot be accessed because they use the CloudFlare approach:
+The following datasets cannot be accessed because they use this CloudFlare approach:

   - [AGROVOC VoID](agrovoc-void.json)